 - 4.1 All registrants are subject to sampling of their industrial hemp crop to verify that the THC concentration does not exceed 0.3% on dry weight basis.
 The Commissioner shall select up to 33% of the registrants to be inspected, except that no registrant may be selected more than two years in row without cause.
 The Commissioner shall notify each registrant of their selection by certified mail.
-The notification shall inform the registrant to contact the Department within 30 days to set a date and time for the inspection to occur. - 4.2 During the inspection, the registrant or authorized representative shall be present at the growing operation.
+The notification shall inform the registrant of the scope and process by which the inspection will be conducted and require the registrant to contact the Department within 30 days to set a date and time for the inspection to occur. - 4.2 During the inspection, the registrant or authorized representative shall be present at the growing operation.
 The registrant or authorized representative shall provide the Department's Inspector with complete and unrestricted access to all industrial hemp plants and seeds whether growing or harvested, all land, buildings and other structures used for the cultivation and storage of industrial hemp, and all documents and records pertaining to the registrant's industrial hemp growing business. - 4.3 Sampling of industrial hemp plants will occur in the following manner: - 4.3.1 Composite samples of each variety of industrial hemp may be sampled from the growing area(s) at the Department's discretion. - 4.3.2 The sampled material will be divided into two equally sized parts.
 One part will be used for testing.
 The other part will be retained for retesting.